-Ian shared with Deirdre Hanna in the founding of Hopewell and has served as Secretary of the Association since 1994.
-He has been Executive Director of Hopewell Hospice Services since 2004, after having been Principal Education Officer (Health and Personal Development) in Education Queensland when Hopewell started, and then Executive Director of Lifeline Gold Coast.
+Ian shared with Deirdre Hanna in the founding of Hopewell and had served as Secretary of the Association commencing in 1994.
+He was Executive Director of Hopewell Hospice Services from 2004 until his death in 2015. after having been Principal Education Officer (Health and Personal Development) in Education Queensland when Hopewell started, and then Executive Director of Lifeline Gold Coast.

 In 2002, Ian was awarded a Medal of the Order of Australia (OAM) “For service to the community through a range of church, social welfare, education and health groups”.